 The dynamo systems under consideration in this work is induced mainly by the so called Taylor-Green forcing~\cite{brachet1983}.
 For comparison, a second forcing where the large scales of the velocity field are frozen in time is also considered.
 The Taylor-Green flow, which can produce dynamo action, is a very well documented study case involving rich dynamo behaviors in both the linear and the non-linear regime \cite{nore,nore2,ponty2005, mininni2005_nl,ponty2007,dubrulle_bifurcations_2007,ponty2008,giorgio2011}.
-The Taylor-Green flow contained in a periodic box has several properties that mimics the von K\`arm\`an flow, driven by two counter-rotating impeller.
+The Taylor-Green flow contained in a periodic box has several properties that mimic the von K\`arm\`an flow, driven by two counter-rotating impellers.
 The von K\`arm\`an flow has a strong experimental history inside the turbulent and the dynamo scientific communities.
 Indeed, several teams set up such experiments with different designs in incompressible \cite{dijkstra_flow_1983,douady_direct_1991} and compressible flows \cite{fauve_pressure_1993,pinton_1994, abry_analysis_1994, labbe_study_1996, cadot_energy_1997, de_la_torre_slow_2007}.
 This type of experiment was also one of the first setup used to study Lagrangian statistics of turbulent flows \cite{mordant_measurement_2001,mordant_long_2002,la_porta_using_2000,la_porta_fluid_2001}.
-After the intensive water campaign experiments of the Saclay group \cite{marie_these_2003, marie2004, ravelet_multistability_2004, ravelet_these_2005,ravelet_supercritical_2008}, this set up has lead to the von K\`arm\`an Sodium (VKS) dynamo campaigns also cited above.
+After the intensive water campaign experiments of the Saclay group \cite{marie_these_2003, marie2004, ravelet_multistability_2004, ravelet_these_2005,ravelet_supercritical_2008}, this setup has lead to the von K\`arm\`an Sodium (VKS) dynamo campaigns also cited above.

 This paper is organized as follows: In the next section the dynamo system under consideration and the numerical method are explained.
 In section~\ref{sec:dynAc} the evolution of the flow structure and trajectories within the three different regimes are discussed.
-Section \ref{sec:magFluc} investigates the consequences for the velocity and magnetic field fluctuations.
-A magnetic field scaling regime at very large temporal scales is presented in section ~\ref{sec:longTime}.
+Section \ref{sec:magFluc} investigates the changes of the velocity and magnetic field fluctuations from one regime to another.
+A magnetic field scaling regime at very large temporal scales is reported in section ~\ref{sec:longTime}.
 Conclusions are drawn in section ~\ref{sec:conclusion}.